-This paleo diet-friendly, refined sugar-free sweet tea is a refreshing and delicious drink with no added sugar.
-It’s perfect for barbecues and outdoor parties during the warmer months, but no special occasion is required to enjoy this flavorful thirst quencher.
+This refined sugar-free sweet tea recipe is perfect for barbecues and outdoor parties during the warmer months, but no special occasion is required to enjoy this flavorful thirst quencher.
+This iced tea is a refreshing and delicious drink with no added sugar.

 How to make it

-The trick to achieving a flavorful pitcher of sweet tea is allowing the tea sufficient time to steep.
+The trick to achieving a flavorful pitcher of tea is allowing it sufficient time to steep.
 I prefer to let the tea steep for two hours, but if you’re short on time you can reduce the steeping time to one hour and the result will be almost as bold tasting and delicious.

 To make the syrup, add the dates and 4 cups of cold water to a pot on the stove.
 Bring that to a boil, continue to boil for 25 minutes, then strain out and discard the dates (or save them in the fridge for a few days to use as a sweetener for smoothies) and reserve the delicious syrup.

 Once the tea has finished steeping and the syrup is ready, add them both to a pitcher, along with the rest of the cold water.
-The last step is to thoroughly chill the sweet tea before serving it.
+The last step is to thoroughly chill this refined sugar-free sweet tea before serving it.
 I like to refrigerate the pitcher for at least two hours, then give it a stir and serve with plenty of ice and lemon slices.

 More refined sugar-free drink recipes